 This course is an examination of the informal reasoning used in everyday life as well as in academic contexts.
 We will aim to both describe and understand that reasoning, on the one hand, and improve our competence in reasoning, on the other.
+Central to these informal patterns of reasoning are practices of explanation involving causal relations.
 We will explore the nature of explanation and causation, and we will discuss ways of articulating our reasoning patterns that make their nature clear.
 Thus we aim both to improve critical thinking and reading skills, and to understand in a deeper way the role that those skills play in human life.
 Offered every year.
-Instructor: Lloyd-Waller